 By training the superficial front line, we can enhance the strength and functionality of our core, which has a ripple effect on our overall fitness journey.
 From performing explosive movements and lifting weights to maintaining proper alignment during everyday activities, a strong superficial front line sets the foundation for optimal physical performance and stability.

 Many core exercises are chosen due to their “feeling” or “sensation” the lifter feels while they’re doing it.
 These exercises are usually weighted ab crunches or exercises that challenge the shortened position of the abdominals.
 The missing component of these type of exercises is the function of the core extends beyond shortening or concentric contractions.
 The purpose of the core can be broken up into different intentions and phases.
-In order to get well rounded core training, we want the abdominals to move into lengthened positions and shortened positions so we have to be able to control the entire movement.
+In order to get well rounded core training, we want the abdominals to move into lengthened positions and shortened positions as well as being able to maintain an isometric position.

-Strengthening the anterior core pattern is necessary to execute “spinal stiffness”, this is our ability to set out spine and resist/prevent movement while we do other exercises.
-The first step for many people is to first learn how to create stiffness in the spine and not have it change.
+We can refer to the isometric engagement of the core as “spinal stiffness”, this is our ability to set out spine and resist/prevent movement while we do other exercises.
+The first step for many people should be to learn how to create stiffness in the spine and not have it change.
 This is where we introduce exercises such as the dead bug, bird dog and plank.
 These exercises help us understand what is our “core neutral” so that we distribute the work across the body rather than in a singular place like the low back.
 They are also helpful exercises to develop core endurance.

 As we progress, we can move towards more challenging variations of the plank or other isometric based exercises (maintaining a position and not letting it change).
 The next component of core training is now to allow for controlled movement within the superficial front line.
 Once we can maintain stiffness, can we continue to maintain that position but allow for some degree of movement.
 This is where crunches, leg raises, and reverse crunches would come into play but it is also where most people just skip to.